-A hysterectomy is surgery to remove your uterus (partial hysterectomy) or both your uterus and your cervix (total hysterectomy).
+A hysterectomy is surgery to remove your uterus (partial hysterectomy) or your uterus plus your cervix (total hysterectomy).

-If you need a hysterectomy, you may be eligible for robotic (robot-assisted) surgery.
-During robotic surgery, your doctor performs the hysterectomy with instruments that are passed through small abdominal incisions.
-The magnified, 3-D view makes possible great precision, flexibility and control.
+If you need a hysterectomy, your doctor might recommend robot-assisted (robotic) surgery.
+During robotic surgery, your doctor performs the hysterectomy with instruments that are passed through small abdominal cuts (incisions).
+The magnified, 3D view makes possible great precision, flexibility and control.

 When you have a minimally invasive hysterectomy, you're likely to have less pain and lose less blood than is typical with open abdominal surgery.
 You'll probably be able to resume normal daily activities more quickly than you could after open surgery.